palomnyk/SCINET_Snakemake_tutorial/workshop.md

 ```

 #### Resources
 Default resources are allocated in workflow/config/config.yaml, but for a given rule, these resources can modified for individual rules with a resources block.
-In the example below, a custom runtime and memory allotment would be requested when this rule is submitted to SLURM.
+In the example below, a custom runtime and memory allotment would be requested when this rule is submitted to Slurm.

 ```
 	resources: